Brokerages Set Avant Diagnostics Inc (OTCMKTS:AVDX) PT at $29.00

-Avant Diagnostics Inc (OTCMKTS:AVDX) has been assigned an average recommendation of “Buy” from the nine research firms that are presently covering the firm, Marketbeat Ratings reports.
-One investment analyst has rated the stock with a hold recommendation and eight have issued a buy recommendation on the company.
-The average 12-month price target among brokers that have issued ratings on the stock in the last year is $29.00.
+Avant Diagnostics Inc (OTCMKTS:AVDX) has been given a consensus recommendation of “Buy” by the nine brokerages that are covering the company, MarketBeat.com reports.
+One investment analyst has rated the stock with a hold rating and eight have given a buy rating to the company.
+The average 12 month price objective among brokerages that have covered the stock in the last year is $29.00.

-Several equities analysts recently issued reports on the company.
-Bank of America assumed coverage on Avant Diagnostics in a research report on Sunday, November 14th.
-They issued a “neutral” rating and a $28.00 price target on the stock.
-Credit Suisse Group assumed coverage on Avant Diagnostics in a report on Monday, November 8th.
-They issued an “outperform” rating and a $28.00 price objective on the stock.
+AVDX has been the topic of several recent analyst reports.
+Wolfe Research initiated coverage on Avant Diagnostics in a report on Monday, November 8th.
+They set an “outperform” rating and a $31.00 target price on the stock.
+KeyCorp initiated coverage on Avant Diagnostics in a report on Monday, November 8th.
+They set an “overweight” rating and a $30.00 target price on the stock.
 JPMorgan Chase & Co. assumed coverage on Avant Diagnostics in a report on Monday, November 8th.
-They issued an “overweight” rating and a $28.00 price objective on the stock.
-KeyCorp assumed coverage on Avant Diagnostics in a report on Monday, November 8th.
-They issued an “overweight” rating and a $30.00 price objective on the stock.
-Finally, Piper Sandler assumed coverage on Avant Diagnostics in a report on Monday, November 8th.
-They issued an “overweight” rating and a $28.00 price objective on the stock.
+They set an “overweight” rating and a $28.00 target price on the stock.
+Barclays assumed coverage on Avant Diagnostics in a report on Monday, November 8th.
+They issued an “overweight” rating and a $29.00 price target on the stock.
+Finally, The Goldman Sachs Group assumed coverage on Avant Diagnostics in a report on Monday, November 8th.
+They issued a “buy” rating on the stock.

 Avant Diagnostics, Inc, a commercial-stage molecular data-generating company, focuses on the development and commercialization of proprietary data-generating assays that provide information for physicians and patients in the areas of cancers.
 It owns license and distribution right for OvaDx, a noninvasive proteomics diagnostic screening test for the early detection of ovarian cancer.